senoam/collaboard8/README.md

 ## Database

+Quick tutorial on how to add tables:

-Put your sql dumps in `db/` to prepopulate tables.
+1. Put your sql dumps in `db/tables/` to prepopulate tables.
 You can look at `whiteboard.sql` for reference.
-(I'm not really sure if we would need to put them all in the same file because some db attributes are dependent on others, but we'll see later on.).
+2. In `db/ordering.sh`, add your database name to the bash array `tables_ordered`.
+This will guarantee the order of when tables get created.
+Each element in `tables_ordered` is a `.sql` file in the `db` directory.
+Please order the table dependencies accordingly OR ELSE SANDY'S DOCKER-COMPOSE BUILD WILL BREAK!

 You can check `client/src/routes/wb/Whiteboard.js` for how to call the db and use the values.